ghc/ghc/docs/users_guide/phases.rst

     stripped away and (possibly) the C pre-processor has washed the Haskell input.

-    Use ``-pgmF ⟨cmd⟩`` to select the program to use as the preprocessor.
+    Use :ghc-flag:`-pgmF` to select the program to use as the preprocessor.
     When invoked, the ⟨cmd⟩ pre-processor is given at least three arguments on its command-line: the first argument is the name of the original source file, the second is the name of the file holding the